Kentucky Wildcats football: Conference championships

 Kentucky has won two conference championships, both in the Southeastern Conference.
+On May 23, 1978, it was reported that Mississippi State would forfeit their 1976 win over Kentucky, giving Kentucky an official 5–1 conference record and a share of the SEC title with Georgia.

-Kentucky also finished the 1977 season with a 10–1 (6–0 SEC) record, but were not eligible for a share of the SEC championship or for postseason play due to NCAA probation.
+Kentucky also finished the 1977 season with a 10–1 (6–0 SEC) record but were not eligible for a share of the SEC championship or for postseason play due to NCAA probation placed on them in December 1976.